net-wayfarer/luci-theme-material-dark/README.md

 Material For LUCI
 =================

 Material is a clean HTML5 theme for LuCI - the web configuration interface commonly found on OpenWrt installation.
-It is based on luci-theme-bootstrap and MUI
+It is based on luci-theme-bootstrap and MUI.
+This is a Dark Material theme based on original Material theme by [LuttyYang](https://github.com/LuttyYang/luci-theme-material).
+With some modifications as noted in [gist](https://gist.github.com/net-wayfarer/20c30ea96da5d45aab700559a66d6db9).

 Bug tracker